cinaq/cinaq-website/content/blog/deploy-mendix-app-to-kubernetes-without-corrupting-your-data.md

 {{< /rawhtml >}}

 When `RollingUpdate` is used, there's a window of which 2 leader pods are active at the same time.
+In the video above we re-purposed a mendix for private cloud managed deployment to show the issue of RollingUpdate.

 ## Mitigation